Konrad VIII the Younger

 Konrad VIII the Younger (Konrad VIII Młody; after 1397 – before 5 September 1444), was a Duke of Oleśnica, Koźle, half of Bytom and half of Ścinawa during 1416–1427 (with his brothers as co-rulers) and sole Duke of half of Ścinawa since 1427 until his death.

 He was the fifth and youngest son of Konrad III the Old, Duke of Oleśnica, by his wife Judith.
 Like his four older brothers, at the baptism he received the name of Konrad, which was characteristic in this branch of the House of Piast.

 Life

 Choosing of the Church career

 The modesty of his father's legacy forced that, of the five sons of Konrad III, three decided to follow the ecclesiastic career; Konrad VIII was one of them.
 The Church, during the time of the political fragmentation of Poland and the enormous progeny of the Piast dynasty, was the easiest way to develop influence in the fate of Silesia, by obtaining the prestigious (and profitable) Church dignities, which Piast princes easily accepted.
-The oldest of the brothers, Konrad IV, was made Provost of Wroclaw, and since 1417 Bishop of Wroclaw, and other, Konrad VI, in 1414, was appointed Dean of the Wroclaw Chapter.
+The oldest of the brothers, Konrad IV, was made Provost of Wroclaw, and since 1417 Bishop of Wroclaw, and the other, Konrad VI, in 1414, was appointed Dean of the Wroclaw Chapter.